Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Z-Score

-A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
-It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In this problem, the Z-score will help determine how many standard deviations a male passenger's height is from the mean, which is essential for finding the probability of fitting through the doorway.
+A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
+It is calculated by subtracting the mean from the value and dividing by the standard deviation.
+In this problem, calculating the Z-score for the sample mean weight of 148 lb will help determine the probability of selecting a sample of 27 adult males with a mean weight greater than this threshold.

 Recommended video: